Dr. Pamela Mehta, MD

 Primary Patellar Tendon Repair

-Those with either partial or complete patellar tendon tear are likely to require surgery to prevent mobility issues.
-A primary patellar tendon repair is the preferred option, though this depends on how quickly treatment was sought and how much damage there is to the patellar tendon.
+Those with partial or complete patellar tendon tear likely require patellar tendon surgery.
+A primary patellar tendon repair is the preferred option.
+This depends on how quickly treatment was sought and how much damage there is to the patellar tendon.

 Depending on the location of the tendon rupture, there are a few ways this procedure can be performed:

-- For tears near the kneecap, a transosseous tendon repair can be performed.
-Dr. Mehta sutures one end of the ruptured tendon, drills small holes through the kneecap, and threads the sutures through these holes to secure the tendon in place for healing.
+For tears near the kneecap, a transosseous tendon repair can be performed.
+Dr. Mehta sutures one end of the ruptured tendon.
+She then drills holes through the kneecap and threads the sutures through these holes.
+This secures the tendon in place for healing.